 Universities are popular sites for research and teaching, but they also provide another function – reaching out to help others.
 How is this accomplished?
 Their experienced and knowledgeable staff extend their resources to farmers, growers, and home gardeners by offering Cooperative Extension Services.
 So what is an Extension Service and how does it help with home garden information?
 Keep reading to learn more.

 What is an Extension Service?

 With its beginnings in the late 1800s, the Extension system was created to address rural agricultural issues, but it has since changed to adapt to a wider range of needs in both urban and rural areas.
 These typically cover six major areas:

 Regardless of the program, all Extension experts meet public needs at a local level.
 They provide economically sound and environmentally friendly approaches and products to anyone who needs thme.
 These programs are available through county and regional Extension offices supported by NIFA (National Institute of Food and Agriculture), the federal partner in the Cooperative Extension System (CES).
 NIFA appropriates annual funds to state and county offices.

 Cooperative Extension Services and Home Garden Information

-Each county in the United States has an Extension office that works closely with experts from universities that help provide information about gardening, agriculture and pest control.
-Anyone that gardens knows that it can present unique challenges and your local County Extension Office is there to help, providing research-based, home garden information and advice, including information on hardiness zones.
-They can also help with soil tests, either free of charge or low cost.
+Each county in the United States has an Extension office that works closely with experts from universities and helps provide information about gardening, agriculture and pest control.
+Anyone who gardens knows it can present unique challenges, and your local County Extension Office is there to help, providing research-based, home garden information and advice, including information on hardiness zones.
+They can also help with soil tests, either free of charge or low-cost.